top of page

 Solubilizers

 In collaboration with experimentalists, we have explored the possibility of using cyclodextrins as solubilizers of polar molecules in supercritical carbon dioxide.
-With our joint approach, we were able to synthesize and characterize the first inclusion complex displaying a -cyclodextrin as a host in this medium.
+With our joint approach, we were able to synthesize and characterize the first inclusion complex displaying a cyclodextrin as a host in this medium.
+We have recently extended our study to cyclodextrins substituted with different CO2-philic groups.

 Interdisciplinary research on the terminology of Chemistry

-Thanks to the collaboration with Prof. A. Polguère, we are investigating the lexical network of Chemistry using advanced lexicography techniques.
-In addition, we are focusing on the deformation of the technical language of Green Chemistry in the context of public debates and discussions.
+Thanks to the collaboration with Prof. A. Polguère, we investigated the lexical network of Chemistry using advanced lexicography techniques.
+In addition, we focused on the deformation of the technical language of Green Chemistry in the context of public debates and discussions.

 new_react.png